 Visiting Non-Degree Students in Undergraduate Level Courses Offered by Other Departments

 If you are interested in taking undergraduate level classes from any other department, please contact Georgetown's Office of Undergraduate Admissions and inquire about their Visiting Student Program.

 Visiting Non-Degree Students in Undergradaute/Graduate Level Courses in Consortium

 Students currently enrolled in colleges or universities within the Consortium of Universities of the Washington Metropolitan Area (such as American, George Mason, and George Washington Universities, among others) should follow the procedures described on the Registrar's Office website to seek permission to enroll in courses.

-The School of Continuing Studies will accept registration requests from visiting non-degree students for courses in the Master of Professional Studies programs (except for Emergency and Disaster Management and Global Strategic Communications, and Program and Portfolio Management), the Master of Arts in Liberal Studies program, and the Bachelor of Arts in Liberal Studies program.
+The School of Continuing Studies will accept registration requests from visiting non-degree students for courses in the Master of Professional Studies programs (except for Emergency and Disaster Management, Global Strategic Communications, and Program and Portfolio Management), the Master of Arts in Liberal Studies program, and the Bachelor of Arts in Liberal Studies program.

 For more information about other departments and schools, please contact us.